 Students must also meet appropriate personal hygiene and presentation standards.
 During practical sessions and in the clinic, students must remove all jewelry from their hands and wrists.
 Nails are to be kept extremely short.
-Nail polish, gel/acrylic, and fake nails are not allowed for hygiene reasons.
-Keep long hair tied back and avoid strong natural and artificial scents, including perfumes and essential oils.
+Nail polish, gel/acrylic, and fake nails are not allowed for hygiene reasons and are required to be removed before class and clinic.
+Keep long hair tied back and avoid strong natural and artificial scents, including, food, perfumes and essential oils.
 Ensure that clothes, skin, and hair do not smell of cigarette smoke or body odor.